RESULTS - GCSEs & SATs

 This subject was Teacher Assessed.
 There were two categories: working at the expected standard or has not met the expected standard.

-10 pupils were working at the expected standard.
-2 pupils have not met the expected standard.
+14 pupils were working at the expected standard.
+1 pupil has not met the expected standard.

-2 children in this class have received regular extra English/Maths support and have IEPs in place.
+2 children in this class have IEPs in place and 3 children have received regular extra English and/or Maths support.